Shabana Mahmood: Justice Secretary and Lord Chancellor (2024–2025)

 On 5 July 2024, Starmer appointed Mahmood Secretary of State for Justice and Lord Chancellor.
-This made her the first Muslim and third female lord chancellor in history after Henry III's wife and Liz Truss.
+This made her the first Muslim and third female lord chancellor in history after Eleanor of Provence and Liz Truss.
 (Note: Eleanor of Provence exercised the powers of the lord chancellor in 1253 but was not formally appointed to the office.)

-A week after her appointment, she announced measures intended to decrease prison overcrowding, describing the situation in prisons as a ticking "time bomb" and saying that prisons were on the "point of collapse".
+A week following her appointment, she announced measures intended to decrease prison overcrowding, describing the situation in prisons as a ticking "time bomb" and saying that prisons were on the "point of collapse".
 Under her plans some prisoners would be released after serving 40 per cent of their sentences in England and Wales, rather than the 50 per cent announced previously in October 2023.
 She stated that she expected that the number of prisoners to be released in September 2024 would be "in the low thousands", with further releases over the following 18 months with updates in Parliament every three months.
 This included 37 who were not eligible for early release.
 At least one is suspected to have gone on to offend again.

 Following the 2024 United Kingdom riots, Mahmood pledged that "the full force of the law [would] be brought against" the rioters, and those inciting them.
 She also remarked that the volume of cases relating to the riots would affect the UK's justice system for years.